 Create or update one or more people (merge)

-entity is used to create or update one or more person records in Ortto’s customer data platform (CDP).
+The merge Ortto endpoint of the person entity is used to create or update one or more person records in Ortto’s customer data platform (CDP).

 This page provides descriptions of this endpoint’s: